amoyyy/openblas-wrapper-v/README.md

 OpenBLAS Project: https://github.com/xianyi/OpenBLAS

-Dynamic OpenBLAS library .so file is provided by default.
+Dynamic library libopenblas.so file for x86 linux provided by default.

-Compile and install OpenBLAS library in thirdparty directory by yourself if needed.
+If needed, compile and install OpenBLAS library by yourself in the thirdparty directory.

 Install: